Insights

 Ask yourself: “What does my audience need, right now?”

-Most of the advice about performance blunders, tech problems, and “the unexpected” on stage is focused completely on the speaker.
+Most of the advice about performance blunders, tech problems, and “the unexpected” onstage is focused completely on the speaker.
 Save the moment, the show must go on, stay professional, don’t freak out.

 But this leaves out the most important part: the audience.

+When disaster strikes onstage, you might feel anxious, worried, and stressed, but you probably don’t want your audience to feel the same.
 Average speakers focus on how they feel.
 Extraordinary speakers always focus on what they want their audience to feel.

 Focus on what your audience needs at any given moment, even the unexpected ones.
+If you’re truly focused on your audience, when something unexpected happens, you’ll ask yourself: “What does the audience need right now?”

 Imagine the lights go out.

 What does your audience need?
 They need to feel comforted.
 Safe.
 Calm.
 And you need to make them feel that.
+How?
+That’s up to you.
+Maybe you lighten up the mood with a joke.
+Maybe you do something completely different.

 When you focus on your audience’s needs, you’ll always know what to do next.
 You’ll be able to handle unexpected situations with ease, and you’ll even be able to make those unscripted moments memorable.